postsharp/Metalama.Documentation/conceptual/Aspects/simple-aspects/simple-aspects.md

 | Article | Description
 |--|--
 | <xref:overriding-methods> | This article explains how to override or wrap the implementation of methods.
-| <xref:overriding-fields-or-properties> | This article how to override or wrap the implementation of properties or properties.
+| <xref:overriding-fields-or-properties> | This article explains how to override or wrap the implementation of fields or properties.
 | <xref:overriding-events> | This article explains how to override or wrap the implementation of events.